-On an average this phase lasts 2 years, unless a ghostwriter or a book writing coach speeds up the process through accountability and effective project management.
+On an average this phase lasts 2 years, unless a ghostwriter or a book writing coach is involved.
+This speeds up the process through accountability and effective project management.

 - After Writing: There is a lot of relief, as if a burden has been lifted off the shoulders.

-Another positive side effect is ability to re-review your life from an emotional detached point-of-view.
+Another positive side effect is ability to re-review your life from an emotionally detached point-of-view.
 It is this neutral perspective that converts the coveted goal into manifestation.

 Norma Burdett, author of Blame the Tornado, summed up the “self-review effect” succinctly: When it is being written you are the author.
 When you read through it you are a reader and kind of on the outside looking in.